Platelet-rich plasma (PRP) treatment – General principles

 How frequently does PRP need to be repeated?

 We suggest that initial treatments are carried out 3 times, at 4-6 week intervals.
 To maintain the benefits, we recommend repeating a single treatment session every 4-6 months.
+For more detail, read our blog on how long PRP can last.

 Are there risks of PRP?